Nernst Equation Calculator

 V

-Number of electrons in the half-reaction
+Number of moles of electrons exchanged in the balanced half-reaction.

 Results